RomeroGabriel/mastering-python/documentation/classes_objects/data_model.md

 `Think of the data model as a description of Python as a framework: It formalizes interfaces for our objects to behave like standard Python data structures` such as sequences, iterators, coroutines, classes, context managers, and so on.
 The Python interpreter `invokes these special methods to perform basic object operations, often triggered by special syntax`.
 These special method names are always written with leading and trailing double underscores, and they are also referred to as `"dunder" methods`.

+## Protocols and Duck Typing

+With duck typing, `you don't need to inherit from any special class to create fully functional behaviors` like a sequence type in Python. `You just need to implement the methods that fulfill the sequence protocol`.
+In the context of object-oriented programming, a protocol is an informal interface defined only in documentation, not in code.

+For instance, the `sequence protocol in Python requires only the __len__ and __getitem__ methods.` `Any class that implements these methods with the standard signature and semantics can be used wherever a sequence is expected`.
+Whether the class is a subclass of something else is irrelevant; `all that matters is that it provides the necessary methods.`

+Since `protocols are informal and unenforced`, you can often implement `just part of a protocol`, especially if you `know the specific context where a class will be used`.
+For example, to support iteration, you only need to provide the \__getitem__ method; there's no need to include \__len__.

 ## Object Representations

 Python offers two methods for obtaining a string representation from any object: